What is FUTA?

 Note: If a state has not repaid borrowing from the federal government to cover its unemployment benefits liability, it may be a "credit reduction state."
 This means the amount of the credit for state unemployment tax is reduced and the FUTA rate is effectively increased.
 The designation of credit reduction states is made by the Department of Labor.

-Discrepancies between FUTA and FICA
+FUTA vs FICA

-FUTA, which is for unemployment benefits for employees, should be distinguished from FICA, which is a separate tax paid by both employers and employees to provide Social Security and Medicare benefits.
-The FICA tax is 6.2 percent on taxable compensation up to a fixed amount annually (e.g., $137,700 in 2020) for the Social Security portion and 1.45 percent of taxable compensation for the Medicare portion (without any limit).
 The same amount is paid by the employer and the employee.
 For example, if an employee earns $50,000, the employer's FICA tax is $3,825 (6.2% of $50,000 + 1.45% of $50,000).
 The employee pays the same $3,825, which is withheld from their wages.

-Paying and reporting FUTA
+Paying FUTA Tax

-Even though there is an annual reporting for FUTA (explained next), the tax must be deposited at least quarterly if it is more than $500 per quarter.
+Even though there is an annual reporting for FUTA (explained below), the tax must be deposited at least quarterly if it is more than $500 per quarter.
 More specifically, if FUTA tax liability is more than $500 for the calendar year, you must deposit at least one quarterly payment.
 If FUTA tax liability is $500 or less in a quarter, carry it forward to the next quarter and continue to do so until your cumulative FUTA tax liability is more than $500.
 At that point, you must deposit your FUTA tax for the quarter.

 Deposits are made through the Electronic Federal Tax Payment System (EFTPS).
 If you don't exceed the $500 threshold, you can pay the tax when you file your annual FUTA tax return.